shahrajabian/shahrajabian.github.io/_teaching/AMSC-S2024.md

 __Course Format:__

 The course will be taught through a combination of lectures and hands-on projects.
-Students will have access to MATLAB and Simulink software for the duration of the course, and will be expected to complete assignments and project outside of class time.
+Students will have access to MATLAB and Simulink software for the duration of the course and will be expected to complete assignments and projects outside of class time.

-__Assessment:__
+__Grading Policy:__

 Students will be assessed through a combination of a final project and a final exam.
 Grades will be based on the quality of the work submitted.
 *	Attendance: 10 Points